lpalbou/AbstractAgent/docs/development.md

 ## Build distributions (optional)

-This repo already contains `dist/` artifacts, but to rebuild locally:
+This repo may contain `dist/` artifacts for convenience, but they can be stale.
+To rebuild locally (recommended before publishing):

 ```bash
 python -m pip install build
 python -m build
 ```